 The sustainability concept in the construction industry continues to grow as the consciousness of doing less damage to our planet affirms itself.
-This is why the LEED (Leadership in Environmental Energy Design) continues to become more and more popular with engineers, architects and other professionals in the construction industry.
+This is why LEED (Leadership in Environmental Energy Design) continues to become more and more popular with engineers, architects, and other professionals in the construction industry.

-Kryton has certainly been involved with many LEED buildings, including local Vancouver’s TELUS Gardens and the VanDusen Botanical Garden Visitor Centre.
-Kryton also provided a waterproofing solution to Las Vegas’s CityCenter development, which is also the largest privately financed development in the United States and earned LEED certification status.
+Kryton has certainly been involved with many LEED buildings, including local Vancouver’s TELUS Garden and the VanDusen Botanical Garden Visitor Centre.
+Kryton also provided a waterproofing solution to Las Vegas’s CityCenter development, which is also the largest privately financed development in the United States and has earned LEED certification status.

-Further to our LEED friendly Krystol technology, our Research and Development Manager, Alireza Biparva has earned a LEED Associate certificate, instilling these principles company-wide.
-This only emphasises our value on environmentally focused projects around the world.
-The credential also ensures that Kryton has up-to-date understanding of green building principles and best practices.
+Further to our LEED-friendly Krystol technology, our Research and Development Manager Alireza Biparva has earned a LEED Associate certificate, instilling these principles company-wide.
+This only emphasizes our value on environmentally focused projects around the world.
+The credential also ensures that Kryton has an up-to-date understanding of green building principles and best practices.

-This LEED Professional Credential will continue to thrust Kryton into the forefront of the sustainable design community.
-What exactly is LEED Professional Credential?
-Here is a great video from the USGBC explaining it- [youtube]https://www.youtube.com/watch?v=hwSl6Hub7lQ[/youtube]
+This LEED professional credential will continue to thrust Kryton into the forefront of the sustainable design community.
+What exactly is a LEED professional credential?
+Here is a great video from the USGBC explaining it: